 Louis then spent four years in the Crusader kingdoms of Acre, Caesarea and Jaffa, assisting in the rebuilding of Crusader defenses and conducting diplomacy with the Islamic powers in Syria and Egypt.
 The French garrison in the region was later used as a justification for the French Mandate in the partitioning of the Ottoman Empire after World War I.

 Louis had visited Mount Carmel, and on his way back to France in 1254, he stopped at the Abbey of Saint Hilaire.
 That would have been right around the time they were dedicating their newly built abbey complex.
 That year is carved on an exterior wall of the church, seen here, in the inner cloister.

-Louis was later canonized, hence Saint Louis and all the places named after him.
+Louis was later canonized, hence many locations named Saint Louis.

 The main church has a simple Cistercian plan: a rectangular nave and three Gothic windows at the chevet end.
 The roof is a slightly pointed arch.
 A small adjoining Romanesque chapel is the oldest known structure in the abbey.
 The nave could hold about a hundred people.

 A side door opens onto a small cloister, with the chapter house, kitchen and dining hall forming its other three sides.